 Direct Mail/Email Campaigns – Targeted letters or emails can be extremely effective in an outreach campaign.

-Conditioned by Amazon and other online experiences, car buyers increasingly go online to do their homework.
-They research, select and buy cars in different ways than their non-digital predecessors.
+Conditioned by Amazon and other online experiences, car buyers and car owners increasingly go online to do their homework.
+They research, select, buy and repair cars in different ways than their non-digital predecessors.

 According to the Bain Global Automotive Consumer Survey, “Nearly one-half of buying experiences begin online, and then move back and forth, offline and online, as customers gather information to make their purchasing decision.”